keithy/polperro/docs/README.md

 wooden horse only to find themselves in a cave under lock and key.

-The Mayor requires a certain protocol for filling and handling kegs, rules are enforced by the harbour-master, who is a complete git by all accounts.
-The harbor-master has specialised git/actions for evaluating and certifying each type of goods, not just kegs.
+The Mayor requires a certain protocol for filling and handling kegs, rules are enforced by the harbour-master, whom, my all accounts, is a complete git.
+The harbour-master has specialised git/actions for evaluating and certifying all varieties of package, not just kegs.

+## HMS-Linux Resources

+### Kegs

-All kegs must be created in a public manner, a detailed log must be kept of every step when it is filled;
+All *kegs* are OCI containers, they must be created in a public manner, and a detailed log must be kept of every step when it is filled;
 every source of every item must be recorded.
 Contents should be of good repute, and where possible obtained from intermediary suppliers with their own checks, balances and certification in place.
 The resulting *keg* must have a detailed provenence, be fully inspectable, be self-contained and the defining feature of a *keg* is that IT IS NOT open to the air.

-Once inspected and tagged with seals of approval, Kegs may be brought out of the cave, but they may only be used in approved establishments, that are themselves rigourously controlled.
+Once inspected and tagged with seals of approval, *Kegs* may be brought out of the cave, but they may only be used in approved establishments, that are themselves rigourously controlled.

+### Flagons

+While a *keg* is hermetically sealed and self-contained, a *flagon* is open to the air.
+Flagons will need independent certifications, and detailed documentation as to the egress and ingress permitted.

+Certain certifications, once granted, may be automatically permitted on a recurring basis, such as ingress from pre-approved package sources.

+### Sacks

+A *sack* may contain anything.
+All sacks will be flagged for manual inspection, and their provenence checked. *Sacks* may be miscellaneous items that are collected, they need not be packaged as a container.

 ## The Pirate Organisation Metaphor